 - Posted Wednesday January 23, 2019

-According to research, British people eat three times as many baked beans as anybody else in Europe, help themselves to 430,000 gallons of hotel shampoo every year and drink 165 million cups of tea every day.
-So how well do you fit with that national profile?
+Brits eat three times as many baked beans as anyone else in Europe, help themselves to 430,000 gallons of hotel shampoo every year and drink 165 million cups of tea every day.
+How well do you fit that profile?

 For starters, it may be that you have a more cosmopolitan palate and so spaghetti hoops are more your thing than beans; you may also be follicly challenged, so hotel shampoo holds no interest, and your personal taste in beverages may mean an espresso is more your “cup of tea”.